 Day 1: Arrive in Ho Chi Minh City

 We flew into Ho Chi Minh City from London on Saturday to arrive on Sunday for 1pm.
 The flight had cost £675 each about three months before.

 We got a taxi to our hotel from the airport.
-Our hotel, the Saigon Mini Hotel 5, had already sent us an email detailing precisely how to get there, which was very helpful and reassuring.
+Our hotel, the Saigon Mini Hotel 5 (now shut down, try nearby Bich Duyen Hotel as it was a great location), had already sent us an email detailing precisely how to get there, which was very helpful and reassuring.
 They told us to only get a Mai Linh or Vinasun taxi, which was advice echoed throughout our trip.
 The other taxi drivers tried to pretend they were from these companies, or that these companies ‘didn’t pick up here anymore’: not true.

 The backpacker district of Ho Chi Minh City at the intersection of Pham Ngu Lao and De Tham streets was where we were staying.
+I’d definitely recommend booking your hotel in this area.
 It was about a 30-minute drive away from the airport and cost us 170,000 dong for the taxi (£5).
 He dropped us right at our door.

 As a quick round up we spent our first afternoon:

 - Wandering around